A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: Experiments

 \subsection{LD-Align: Cross-Hardware Transfer Experiments}

 In practical AFCI deployments, arc-fault detection models are typically trained on one inverter platform but must generalize to different platforms with distinct electrical characteristics.
-To evaluate the robustness of LD-Align under such heterogeneous hardware conditions, we conduct cross-hardware transfer experiments between source and target inverter platforms.
-Figure~\ref{fig:ld_align_source_target} summarizes the experimental results.
+To evaluate the robustness of LD-Align under such heterogeneous hardware conditions, we conduct cross-hardware transfer experiments over two hardware platforms.

+Although both platforms share identical PV current sampling configurations, including sampling rate, resolution, and sensor placement, they differ in key operational parameters.
+Most notably, the switching frequencies are different: the source platform operates at 40 kHz, while the target platform uses 25 kHz.
+These differences manifest as distinct spectral signatures, as illustrated in Fig.~\ref{fig:series_frequency_diff}.
+The transfer experiment results are summarized in Figure~\ref{fig:ld_align_source_target}.